SamScherer1/SimulatorDemo-Swift/README.md

 ## Introduction

 This demo is designed for you to learn how to use the `DJISimulator` in your Xcode project using DJI Mobile SDK.
-With the help of Virtual Stick control, you can input Virtual Stick flight control data and check the changes of simulator state in real time.
+With the help of Virtual Stick control, you can input Virtual Stick flight control data and check the simulator state in real time.

 ## Requirements